yiluheihei/microbiomeMarker/README.md

 coverage](https://codecov.io/gh/yiluheihei/microbiomeMarker/branch/master/graph/badge.svg)](https://codecov.io/gh/yiluheihei/microbiomeMarker?branch=master)
 <!-- badges: end -->

+## Motivation

+**The aim of this package is to build a unified toolbox in R for mcirobiome biomarker discovery by integrating various existing methods.**

 Many statistical methods have been proposed to discovery the microbiome biomaker by compare the taxon abundance between different classes.
 Some methods developed specifically for microbial community, such as linear